sachinrekhi/richtextpy/README.md

 # richtextpy

-An [operational transformation](https://en.wikipedia.org/wiki/Operational_transformation) library for rich text documents, suitable for supporting collaborative editing scenarios by providing core *compose* and *transform* methods.
+An [operational transformation](https://en.wikipedia.org/wiki/Operational_transformation) library for rich text documents, suitable for enabling collaborative editing scenarios by providing **compose** and **transform** capabilities.

 This is a Python version of the [Javascript Rich Text](https://github.com/ottypes/rich-text) library.